j4mesanthony/bnb/README.md

    dotnet run
    ```

-   The frontendapp will be available at [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).

-   The API will be available at [https://localhost:5001](https://localhost:5001) or the port specified in your launch settings.
+The API will be available at [https://localhost:7021](https://localhost:7021) or the port specified in your launch settings.

 ### Building for Production